Skip to content

 Filtering

 These filtering options can be found in the top left corner of the Pipeline View, below the Applications header and the ‘Create New Application’ button.
-The Kanban view includes an Expanded View Toggle allowing users to expand tiles and view more data if needed.

 My Requests - This filter is particularly useful for managers or users who have direct reports.
 By selecting this filter, managers can easily separate their team's deals and focus on their own deals.
 For users with team members, the Application Pipeline will automatically display all applications for both themselves and their team members.
+My Requests show the deals assigned to the user and any deals created or submitted by the user - depending on their permissions for their role.
+Meaning, if a user does not have the permission ‘"List Own Applications in Pipeline" enabled they will not see applications they created.

 Overdue Applications - Filters the pipeline to show only applications that have overdue tasks.
 Its purpose is to provide the users with a tool to help them prioritize their work.